amitdubeyup/boilerplate/README.md

-# Boilerplate - Express + PostgreSQL API
+# Boilerplate - Express + PostgreSQL API (TypeScript)

 ## Overview
-A secure, scalable backend using Express and PostgreSQL.
+A secure, scalable backend using Express, TypeScript, and PostgreSQL.
 Supports flexible user and passbook management with JWT authentication and robust validation.

 ## Features
 - User and Passbook CRUD